silverstripe/developer-docs/en/02_Developer_Guides/00_Model/11_Scaffolding.md

 ### General search field

 Tabular views such as `GridField` or `ModalAdmin` include a search bar.
-As of Silverstripe CMS 4.12, the search bar will search across all of your searchable fields by default.
+The search bar will search across all of your searchable fields by default.
 It will return a match if the search terms appear in any of the searchable fields.

 #### Exclude fields from the general search